One for all

 Type lockup for the Macy's Inc. employee value proposition campaign "Bring Your Amazing Self to Work."

-A new recruitment campaign with the tagline “Bring your amazing self to work” celebrated individuality with ads featuring colleagues and the fun personal facts they chose to share.
+A corporate-wide recruiting campaign with the tagline “Bring your amazing self to work” celebrated individuality with ads featuring colleagues and the fun personal facts they chose to share.

 Series of 3 Linked In posts for Macy's Inc. and Macy's recruiting campaign, "Bring Your Amazing Self to Work."